Posts

 Image

-Those of you who have been reading my blog for a while may have picked up on the fact that my husband Jon is a veteran teacher of 6th graders.
-These last couple of years, with Zoom meetings and online classes, then half-day on-campus sessions with half the class at a time, and now "normal" school with masking and other COVID protocols in place, have been frustrating, but have also inspired Jon and other teachers to be even more flexible and creative in their work.
+If you've been reading my blog for a while, you may have picked up on the fact that my husband Jon is a veteran teacher of 6th graders.
+These last couple of years have been frustrating, with Zoom meetings and online classes, then half-day on-campus sessions with half the class at a time, and now "normal" school with masking and other COVID protocols in place.
+But Jon and other teachers have learned to be even more creative and flexible in their work.
 Jon is happy to have students in front of him for now, but conscientiously plans for the possibility of renewed stay-at-home schooling.
-Recently, on the 100th day of classes for this school year, Jon's principal encouraged all of the teachers to celebrate, since the value and privilege of actually being in class has been made clear to everyone.
+The challenge Recently, on the 100th day of classes for this school year, Jon's principal encouraged all of the teachers to celebrate, since the value and privilege of actually being in class has been made clear to everyone.
 Jon's idea for this, as a language arts teacher, was to have his students list 100 people and things for which they are most thankful.
-Jon told me he was inspired
+Jon told me he...

 Never Be Afraid to Try